cudoventures/cudos-builders/readme.md

 <em>You can skip this step if you are going to use network deployer or deployer-tls.</em>

 Most of the deployers below has a file named <code>secrecs.json.example</code> Duplicate this file and rename it to <code>secrets.json</code> In it you will find predefined instances' names.
 Let's call them **targets**.
 Do not change them, just add the corresponding parameters in the empty variables.
 Each target needs a host, port, username, privateKey, keyPass (if available) and serverPath.
-If you are deploying to currently running testnets, lease the serverPath as it is - <code>/usr/cudos</code>
+If you are deploying to currently running testnets, leave the serverPath as it is - <code>/usr/cudos</code>

 ## Ethereum deployer